 I set up a monthly local meat and eggs drop a mile from our house in a grocery store parking lot!

-All I did was ask all my friends who wanted to be on my email drop list and once a month I'll get an updated price and availability list from the farm, then I send out an email reminder that looks like this (takes less than 5 minutes):
+All I did was ask all my friends who wanted to be on my email drop list, and then once a month I'll get an updated price and availability list from the farm and send out an email reminder that looks like this (takes less than 5 minutes):

 Hey friends, this is your reminder of our monthly pastured meat drop.
 Please email your order TO LUKE & CAITLIN by Monday night (their email here):